Vedantsahai18/Trackable/README.md

 ## Project Structure
 The directory structure is as follows:

- - Core
-This contains the core modules for the project.
+ - Core: This contains the core modules for the project.
 	- Detector:
 		- This uses the YOLOv3 model to detect humans after every N frames.
 		- Once the object is detected, the matching algorithm is used to see if the object is already being tracked, and thus avoiding re-identification.